Update 19/11/2020 with England lockdown and government announcements:

 Jenrick goes on to say, "the Government is taking steps to prevent eviction action taking place over the Christmas period".
-However, they have yet to confirm what dates fall under this, despite landlords and tenants more than ever needing clarity and open communication from the government.
+The period in which bailiffs in England and Wales should not enforce possession orders is between December 11 and January 11.

 This pause to evictions also includes parts of the country that are under Tier 2 or Tier 3 lockdowns.
 The Department of Justice has confirmed to LandlordZONE that they have advised bailiff organisations to not proceed with evictions in these Tier 2 or Tier 3 areas.

 Have eviction proceedings resumed too soon?

 Some are suggesting that eviction proceedings have returned too soon.
 Rokhsana Fiaz, the Labour mayor of Newham argues, “the lifting of this ban on evictions implies that the Covid-19 crisis is over but we know that is far from the case”.

 However, with the new six month notice period, this guarantees that vulnerable tenants won’t be evicted as we anticipate a Covid-19 second wave, and just as importantly, the end of the eviction ban allows justice for landlords with law-breaking/ anti-social tenants.